raimohanska/turtle-roy/README.md

-whoami                      | show the author name of the logged-in user (this is just saved in a cookie) ls                          | list your saved works play c                      | plays the note C play c 500                  | plays the note C for 500 milliseconds play c*2                    | plays the note C2 (frequency = C * 2) sequence [fd 100, rt 90]    | 100 pixels forward, then right turn s [fd 100, rt 90]           | same as above repeat 4 (say "hello")      | says "hello" 5 times
+whoami                      | show the author name of the logged-in user (this is just saved in a cookie) ls                          | list your saved works play c                      | plays the note C play c 500                  | plays the note C for 500 milliseconds (half a second) play c*2                    | plays the note C2 (frequency = C * 2) pause                       | pauses for a while pause 1000                  | pauses for 1000 milliseconds (1 second) sequence [fd 100, rt 90]    | 100 pixels forward, then right turn s [fd 100, rt 90]           | same as above repeat 4 (say "hello")      | says "hello" 5 times